CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/contains-item/contains-items-with-values-block-2.md

 ### List

-The [List][List Property] to check whether it contains at least one item matching the specified [Value][Value Property].
+The [List][List Property] to check whether it contains at least one item matching each of the specified [Values][Values Property].

-Items are considered matching if they have the specified [Value][Value Property].
+Items are considered matching if they have a value matching one of the specified [Values][Values Property].

 [List][List Property] can be any [IList][]&lt;[TItem][]&gt;, where [TItem][] represents the type of items in the [List][List Property].